bigadz/RefreshabrailleTest/README.md

 (I also used 8-dot input, uncontracted, as this works best in my calculator app.)

-Both status code and nemeth codes are off.
+Status cell and nemeth code are off.

 Device: A Refreshabraille18 by APH.